mitchshiotani/DLfromGitHub/README.md

 ## To-Do (future upgrade ideas):
 - Current script only allows for downloading directories from repos of organizations.
 Should create ways for users to download other forms of private repos (exp: those shared by other users)
+- Give users to select the local directory in which they want the GitHub directories to be downloaded to